BF528/project-4-project-2-glass-bottom-boat/README.md

 # Repository Contents
 ## Data Curation
-barcode.py provides the python script for fitering and whitelisting barcodes.
+Barcodecounter.py provides the python script for fitering and whitelisting barcodes. whole_commands.qsub provides salmon commands for generation of human reference index and UMI count matrix.

 ## Programmer.R

 Script for filtering, normalization and clustering of genes.